 Lauren grew up on a farm and began riding horses before she could walk.
 She has experience in rodeo competitions, drill team, and field trials.
 For two years, Lauren worked with kids with Dravet syndrome, autism and other disorders through a developmental therapy program in Meridian.

-She is very committed to serving at Ride for Joy.
+She is very committed to serving at Ride for Joy and recently added Instructor-in-Training to her list of titles.

 Brandi comes to Ride for Joy with a wealth of equine experience.
 She spent her youth riding in the EhCapa Bareback Riders and competing in rodeo queen contests, holding the title of Caldwell Night Rodeo Queen in 1995.